 Turn off your phone and spend the afternoon getting lost in books and magazines at the iconic New York Public Library.
 Enjoy the simplicity of a good story without letting the distractions from email, Snapchat and Instagram creep in.

 Slough Off The Old, In With The New

-If you're down for a field trip with your girlfriends, nothing marks a new chapter like getting a traditional Korean scrub at Spa Castle.
+If you’re down for a field trip, nothing marks a new chapter like getting a traditional Korean scrub at Spa Castle.
 This 5-story spa in College Point offers luxurious spa services like scrubs, hydrotherapy, reflexology and lavender treatments.